draconar/grab_packt/README.md

 Grab a book a day for free from Packt Pub, https://www.packtpub.com/packt/offers/free-learning.

+Install this script in the cloned directory using the following command:

+    npm install

-Run this script with the following command:
+After that run the script with the following command:

     watch -n 5000 --differences node server.js